 Federal Legislation Affecting Higher Education

-Summarized below are some key regulations and legislation that significantly impact both records and information management and higher education in the United States.
+Summarized below in chronological order are some key regulations and legislation that significantly impact both records and information management and higher education in the United States.
 For additional information on these and other relevant laws, please see the U.S. Department of Education website.